History Company Prayer

 Since August 2018

 In early 2018, Christoph Wege, who led the Hope Group in Beijing until the end of 2017 (see above), moved to ‘Mercedes-Benz Manufacturing Poland’ in Legica, Poland.
 No sooner had he gained a foothold at his new location, he started a Bible study and prayer circle there in August 2018, which meets weekly at lunchtime.
-Even if the round is still quite small – the circle is initiated.

 In April 2022, Christoph Wege moved from Legnica (Poland) to “Mercedes-Benz Manufacturing Hungary” in Kecskemét (Hungary).